php-fig/fig-standards/proposed/http-message.md

      * Extends MessageInterface::getHeaderLines() to provide request-specific
      * behavior.
      *
-     * Retrieves a header by the given case-insensitive name as an array of strings.
+     * Retrieves a header by the given case-insensitive name as a string.
      *
      * This method acts exactly like MessageInterface::getHeaderLines(), with
      * one behavioral change: if the Host header is requested, but has